-NVRAM, sometimes called PRAM, is a small portion of memory that your computer uses to save and have lightning-speed access to certain settings such as sound, startup-disk selection, and even the time zone.
+The non-volatile random-access memory (NVRAM), sometimes called the parallel random access machine (PRAM), is a small portion of memory that your computer uses to save and have lightning-speed access to certain settings such as sound, startup-disk selection, and even the time zone.
 Most of the time you can control these settings in your System Preferences, but if you can’t, resetting your NVRAM may help!

 If your Mac has Apple silicon

 If your Mac computer has Apple silicon you don’t need to worry about resetting your NVRAM as these devices don’t include a manual reset option.

 If your Mac doesn’t have Apple silicon, then your computer has an Intel processor and features an NVRAM reset option.
 Follow the instructions below to reset it.

 - Turn on your computer and immediately press and hold Option-Command (⌘)-P-R.

 - You can release the keys after about 20 seconds — you may start to hear the restart sound a few times or see the Apple logo pop up on the screen.

 - When your Mac does restart, make sure to readjust your system settings as they could have reset in the process.

 - If these steps didn’t work, refer to these guidelines.